-Within three (3) school days of the student being informed of an action for dismissal, the student may make a written appeal of dismissal to the Dean.
+Within three (3) school days of the student being informed of a re-hearing action for dismissal, the student may make a written appeal of that dismissal to the Dean.
 If the student files such an appeal, the Dean shall refer the matter for hearing to the Student Appeals Committee.
 In this instance, the student may continue enrollment in the School until a final decision is reached unless, in the Dean's opinion, the student's continued enrollment would compromise the goals of the School (for example: patient care).

-The Student Appeals Committee shall consist of the Dean, who will ordinarily chair the proceedings of this Group and will have a vote.
-The remaining four voting members will be the Assistant / Associate Dean for Research, and three (3) faculty members elected near the end of the Summer Session or near the beginning of the Fall term of the academic year.
-There will also be three (3) alternates elected from the faculty near the end of the Summer Session or near the beginning of the Fall term of the academic year.
-Elected faculty members and elected alternate faculty members may not be members of the SPC nor may they have been in attendance of any SPC meeting during the semester in which a dismissal action was taken regarding the student.
+The Student Appeals Committee shall consist of the Dean, who will ordinarily chair the proceedings of this group and who will have a vote.
+The remaining four voting members will be the Assistant/Associate Dean for Research and three (3) faculty members elected near the end of the Summer Session or near the beginning of the Fall Term of the academic year.
+There will also be three (3) alternates elected from the faculty near the end of the Summer Session or near the beginning of the Fall Term of the academic year.
+Elected faculty members and elected alternate faculty members may not be members of the SPC and/or may not have been in attendance at any SPC meeting during the semester in which dismissal action(s) were taken regarding the student.
 A quorum will be at least four (4) voting members.
-At least one administrator and two (2) elected faculty must be a part of this quorum.
-The Chair of the SPC, the Assistant / Associate Dean for Student Affairs, and the School Chaplain will be available to the Committee to answer questions but will not be permitted a vote.
+At least one administrator and two (2) elected faculty members must be a part of this quorum.
+The Chair of the SPC, the Assistant/Associate Dean for Student Affairs, and School Chaplain will be available to the Dean's Appeal Group to answer questions but they will not be permitted a vote.

-The student may be permitted a personal appearance before this Group to elaborate on the appeal for dismissal.
-This Committee may hear and review testimony pertinent to the appeal and any material relevant to the student's performance.
+The student may be permitted a personal appearance before the Committee to elaborate on the appeal for dismissal.
+The Committee may hear and review testimony pertinent to the appeal and any material relevant to the student's performance.

-After the student leaves the meeting, this Committee will make a decision.
-All motions will be voted by secret ballot and will require only a plurality to be passed.
-All decisions of this Committee will be made by motions which pass.
-The Dean (or his designee), as soon as possible, will inform the student of the decision of the Committee, which is final.
+After the student leaves the meeting (if present), and after any further discussion, the Student Appeals Committee will make a decision.
+All motions will be voted on by secret ballot and will require only a plurality to be passed.
+All decisions of this Committee will be made by motions that pass.
+The Dean (or his/her designate), as soon as possible, will inform the student of the decision of the Committee, which is the final action of the School.
+The decision of the Committee may be appealed to the University President if the Committee upholds the recommendation for dismissal from the School.
+Such appeals will be governed by the procedures set out in the University's Student Handbook for appeals to the President.
+The decision of the University President shall be final.

-Note: Elected faculty members and elected alternate faculty members are from the full-time teaching and research faculty excluding officers of academic administration.
+Note: Elected faculty members and elected alternate faculty members are from the full-time faculty excluding officers of academic administration.

-POLICY REGARDING ELIGIBILITY FOR TAKING BOARD EX-AMINATIONS
+POLICY REGARDING ELIGIBILITY FOR TAKING BOARD EXAMINATIONS